 A terrible cry that no man wanted to hear, meaning that a man lay injured, desperate for medical assistance.
-The men of the stretcher bearer section would be sent out to provide rudimentary triage and then evacuate the casualty to a place where medical attention could be provided (by the Regimental Medical Officer (RMO) attached to the unit from the Royal Army Medical Corps (RAMC) and his Non-commissioned officers 1 Sergeant and 5 corporals.
+The men of the stretcher bearer section would be sent out to provide rudimentary triage and then evacuate the casualty to a place where medical attention could be provided.
+This would be undertaken by the Regimental Medical Officer (RMO) attached to the unit from the Royal Army Medical Corps (RAMC) and his Non-commissioned officers 1 Sergeant and 5 Corporals.

 Breathing: If the man wasn’t breathing they would move to the next one.

 Bleeding: If the man was breathing any bleeding would be treated by applying shell dressings.

 Bones: Broken bones would be dealt with if time and circumstances allow.